Starting your own business can feel a little like juggling flaming torches while riding a unicycle 😵💫

-It can feel like you already know it intuitively and don’t need to write it down, or that there are more pressing things to do.
+It can feel like you already know it intuitively and don’t need to write it down… or that there are more pressing things to do.

-Having clear brand positioning will give you clarity, keep you focused, and make everything else you do down the road WAY easier.
+It’ll give you clarity, keep you focused, and make everything else you do down the road WAY easier.

 Oh, the logo 😵💫

 [Designers everywhere gasp in horror.]

-Hear us out.
-Your logo is super important.
+Yes, your logo is super important.
 It’s the key visual that identifies your brand.
 It makes you look legitimate and it helps customers remember you.